 Which Type of Life Insurance is Right for Seniors?

 One of the biggest questions a senior may have when shopping for life insurance is what type of policy is best for them.
-Therefore, it is important to assess the length and the amount of the coverage need before deciding upon a particular plan.
+Therefore, it is important to assess the length and the amount of the coverage needed before deciding upon a particular plan.

 In addition to more traditional coverage, many seniors may also opt to purchase final expense life insurance.
 This type of coverage is geared to providing quick benefit payments so that beneficiaries can pay an insured’s final expenses such as funeral services, burial costs, and other related debt obligations.

 Final expense policies typically provide face amounts of between $1,000 and $50,000.
-Applying for such coverage usually does not require taking a medical exam – and in many instances an applicant may qualify for coverage by answering just a few simple questions.
+Applying for such coverage usually does not require taking a medical exam – and in many instances an applicant may qualify for coverage by simply answering just a few questions.

 There are several advantages and disadvantages to these plans that you should be aware of before you purchase a final expense insurance policy.
-It’s vital that you get the insurance protection that your family deserves.
+It’s vital that you get the correct insurance protection that your family deserves.